atif0075/atif0075/README.md

 ## About Me 🚀

-I'm a Software Engineering graduate and passionate web developer with a focus on creating innovative, user-centric solutions.
+I'm a Software Engineering graduate and passionate web developer focusing on creating innovative, user-centric solutions.
 I love to work with modern web technologies and frameworks to build scalable, performant, and accessible web applications.
 I'm also a tech enthusiast who loves to explore new technologies and contribute to the open-source community.

 🌟 **Professional Highlights:**
 - Frontend Web Developer with 3+ years of experience